Table of Contents

 - Italy’s high public debt has increased steadily since 2007, rendering it vulnerable to scrutiny by financial markets.

 - The Corporate Income Tax rate for businesses in Italy is 24%.
 The Italian government gradually reduced the Corporate Income Tax rate for businesses from 31.4% in 2012 to 24% in 2017.
 Foreign companies must pay a limited tax liability on their source income from the country.
+Using an employer of record in Italy ensures you’re always up to date on the most current tax rates.

 - The Italian government faces pressure from investors and European partners to address Italy’s structural economic problems of a slow judicial system, a weak banking sector, and a high youth unemployment rate.